mu-majid/react-bootcamp/4-clothing-website-graphql/Notes.md

   * A GraphQL server exposes only one endpoint (usually called /graphql).
 Then our FrontEnd App sends requests to this endpoint (Query to get data, and Mutation to Modify data).
   * Basic types: https://graphql.org/graphql-js/basic-types/

+  Apollo Client:

+  * It caches the results fetched from graphql server, so that, when we try to fetch the same data, we get from the cache and not from databse.
+  * Apollo is also used as state management in a react app, removing the need for redux, sagas, thunks